spatie/docs.spatie.be-old/resources/views/menu/v1/controlling-the-html-output/parent-attributes.md

 ```

 These attributes will only be rendered if the elements are rendered inside of a parent (e.g. a link or a sub menu).

+If you want to add classes or set attributes to all items' parents in a menu, the `Menu` class provides some convenience methods: `addItemParentClass`, `setItemParentAttribute`.